 Techniques for Concept Development:

-Assess the strengths, weaknesses, opportunities, and threats related to your product concept.
+• SWOT Analysis: Evaluate the strengths, weaknesses, opportunities, and threats associated with your smartwatch concept.

 Example: